 Pitching session of and discussion about 4 projects showing how new media and digital tools can be used to foster social involvement and inspire grassroots innovations and, as a result, transform a community into a space of real change.

-With Veronique de Leneer (Maks, Belgium), Sara Wall (Fanzingo, Sweden), Karoliina Leisti (Digitalents, Finland), Karolina Śmigiel & Marta Białek (Association of Creative Initiatives Ę)
+With Veronique de Leneer (Maks, Belgium), Sara Wall (Fanzingo, Sweden), Karoliina Leisti (Digitalents, Finland), Karolina Śmigiel & Marta Białek-Graczyk (Association of Creative Initiatives Ę)